Media Partner Terms and Conditions

 11.1 To the extent permitted by law, in no event shall either Party be liable to the other Party for lost profits or business opportunities, loss of use, loss or inaccuracy of data, cost of procurement of substitute goods or services, software, systems or services, or for special, incidental, indirect, punitive or consequential damages, however caused, and under any theory of liability, whether for breach of contract, or otherwise, arising from or related with the Agreement, whether or not the Party has been advised of the possibility of such damages and notwithstanding the failure of essential purpose of any limited remedy stated herein.

 11.2 Without deviating from any of the foregoing, in no event will the Company’s aggregate liability for any Claim arising out of or related to the Agreement, to the fullest extent possible under applicable law, exceed the lower of: (i) the monthly average of Consideration made under this Agreement with respect to three (3) months preceding any Claim under which such liability shall arise; or (ii) USD 10,000.
-Some jurisdictions do not allow the exclusion or limitation of incidental, consequential or other damages, so the above limitations and exclusions may not apply.

 11.3 No action arising under or relating to this Agreement, regardless of its form, may be brought by either Party more than three (3) months after the cause of action has accrued and in any event no later than three (3) months after the expiration and/or termination of this Agreement.
 The foregoing limitations shall apply notwithstanding any failure of essential purpose of any limited remedy and are fundamental elements of the bargain between the parties.